 13. Any suggested alteration to the Rules of the League must be made in writing and such suggestions must reach the General Secretary at least 7 days prior to the Annual General Meeting or a Special General Meeting.
 No alterations to the rules may take place save at an Annual General Meeting or a Special General Meeting.

-12. The League shall consist of as many Divisions as the Executive Committee think necessary.
+14. The League shall consist of as many Divisions as the Executive Committee think necessary.
 The Executive Committee shall have the power to decide in which Division a team shall compete and reserves the right to decide in which Division a player shall play.
 The Executive Committee shall promote and relegate teams in a way that serves the interest of the league, with a minimum of one promotion for each division.

 TABLE TENNIS ENGLAND MEMBERSHIP

 15. It is a requirement of Table Tennis England that all League Players are members of Table Tennis England.
 No players will be permitted to play matches if they are not Table Tennis England members.
 Anyone playing in a match whilst not a member of Table Tennis England will forfeit the match and a £10 fine will be imposed, except in exceptional circumstances and with the prior agreement of the General Secretary.

 You are requested to join online at (new link to be inserted when TTE are organised) or by phone on 01908 208898, or by filling out the Table Tennis England membership form.
 The Table Tennis England membership runs from 1st August to 31st July each year.

 17. Each Club shall pay a team registration fee for each team they have registered and an individual fee for each player registered.
 The fees will be shown on the team entry form and payment must accompany the form.